Top 5 health benefits of peppers

 Discover our full range of health benefit guides and also check out some of our delicious bell pepper recipes, from roasted peppers with tomatoes and anchovies to double bean and roasted pepper chilli.

-Nutritional benefits of bell peppers
+Nutritional profile of bell peppers

 An 80g serving of red bell pepper (raw) provides: